First of their kind, One-of-a-kind, Breakthrough Items on Loan from NSA’s National Cryptologic Museum

 About the International Spy Museum

-The International Spy Museum, a 501(c)(3) nonprofit entity, is the only public museum in the United States to lift the veil on the tradecraft, history, and contemporary role of espionage and intelligence from a global perspective.
+The International Spy Museum, an independent nonprofit organization, is the only public museum in the United States to lift the veil on the tradecraft, history, and contemporary role of espionage and intelligence from a global perspective.
 The mission of the International Spy Museum is to educate the public about espionage and intelligence in an engaging way and to provide a context that fosters understanding of their important role and impact on current and historic events.
 The Museum's collection chronicles the history of espionage, from its inception, to the modern-day challenges facing intelligence professionals worldwide in the 21st Century.
 The original Spy Museum opened in 2002.
 Its new, expanded building and all-new exhibitions opened in May 2019 to much acclaim.